oracle/graal/docs/CI.md

    execute the check locally.
 5. confirming that there are no Python format or style violations using `pylint`.
 Use `mx pylint` to execute the check locally.
-6. confirming that no C or C++ files are formatted by using `clang-format`:
+6. confirming that C and C++ files are correctly formatted using `clang-format`:
    Use `mx su-clangformatcheck` to execute the check locally.
 7. checking that the mx configurations and project names are in the expected way using mx's `checkoverlap` and `canonicalizeprojects`: Use `mx checkoverlap`